 Tewkesbury is an ancient settlement at the meeting of the Rivers Severn and Avon.
 Here you will see one of the best medieval townscapes in England with its fine half-timbered buildings, overhanging upper storeys and narrow alleyways.

 Medieval FlagsThe beautiful Norman Abbey, built in the early 12th century, dominates the town and in 1471 the fields to the south saw the penultimate and decisive battle in the Wars of the Roses leading the house of York to power.
 Today, the battle is re-enacted at the internationally renowned Tewkesbury Medieval Festival in July.
-2013 marks the 30th anniversary of the beginning of the Festival and so the whole town of Tewkesbury will be hosting special celebrations.

 In the past, mustard making, brewing and malting, pin making and the framework knitting of stockings were at one time major industries.